 - Timetables are linked to derivatives contracts.
 The Expiry time is provided as a value assigned to a contract in the field "Scheduled Event" of the Timetable.
 The value is always provided as one of the settings, irrespective of whether the specific instrument belonging to this contract will expire or not. - Actual triggering of an expiry is communicated via a real-time market data message.
-Clients should identify the instruments concerned by the effective expiry using the maturity date provided in referential at Outright level. - Typically, a pre-expiry message informing Clients of the impending Expiry is also sent out via real-time market data message, a few minutes before the Expiry event.
+Clients should identify the instruments concerned by the effective expiry using the maturity date provided in referential at Outright level. - Typically, a pre-expiry message informing Clients of the impending Expiry is also sent out via real-time market data message, a few minutes before the Expiry event. - For specific products when the Last Trading Date is a day before the Expiry Date, an "End of Trading" message will be communicated to the market on the Last Trading Date.

-Scheduled Event: Collars Management3
+Scheduled Event: Collars Management